gvwilson/thirdbit/src/fiction/in-heck/index.md

 except the carefully mended winter coat she had outgrown and had been planning to give to Sindy as a birthday present.
-In their place stood a floor-to-ceiling bookshelf just like the one in Special Leaf's house.
+In their place stood a floor-to-ceiling bookshelf straight out of Special Leaf's house.
-Gray light tinged with just a hint of purple lit up the window beside it.
+Gray light tinged with a hint of purple lit up the window beside it.

 She rubbed her eyes again and sat up, or tried to.